noahp/emoji-fzf/README.md

 - Docker container, based on Ubuntu 20.04
 - tox to run the tests + build checks
-- black formatting check
+- pre-commit to run isort, black, etc.
-- check-wheel-contents and isort for more styling/idiomatic usage checks
+- check-wheel-contents for built wheel sanity

 To run the test suite in docker just as CI does: